The Causes

 Normal

-activity is difficult, although the person may still be able to
+activity is difficult, although the person may still be able

-can reverse the problem.
-Descending only 300 metres (1,000 feet)
+or descent can reverse the problem.
+Descending only 300 metres

-will result in some improvement, and twenty four hours at the lower
+(1,000 feet) will result in some improvement, and twenty four

-altitude will result in a significant improvement.
-The person should
+hours at the lower altitude will result in a significant improvement.

-that altitude and can begin ascending again.
+become acclimatised to that altitude and can begin ascending

-The best test
+The best

-an immediate descent is required.
-It is important to get the person
+clear indication that an immediate descent is required.
+It

-to descend before the ataxia reaches the point where they cannot
+reaches the point where they cannot walk on their own (which

-walk on their own (which would necessitate a stretcher evacuation).
+would necessitate a stretcher evacuation).

 Severe